spudtrooper/spudtrooper.github.io/articles/fromcurltogo/index.md

 to produce `playground.go` with a `main()` function that makes the exact curl request in Go [[example](#example-goutil-output)].

 Instead of iterating on the curl command as text, you can iterate on it as structured data in the `// Data` section of the generated code.

-Some benefits:
+Some benefits of this approach:

 * URL encoded values are decoded and placed inside `url.QueryEscape()` calls, so you can edit the decoded value
+* Avoid the multi-level string quoting, e.g. in headers
 * Headers, URL params, and body values are typed rather than all strings
 * Cookies are pulled out explicitly
 * If the body of the request is JSON insteaded of URL encoded params, you can pass `--curl_body_struct` to `goutil` and we will generate a struct and instead of the struct, and serlialize this into the body string.
 So, instead of editing a serialized string of JSON, you edit the Go object. e.g. instead of: